-2019 saw the 25th anniversary of the formation of the National Coastwatch Institution and on Monday 29th April the inaugural NCI station at Bass Point in Cornwall was honoured to welcome their patron, HRH The Princess Royal, to launch the anniversary year.
-HRH was welcomed to the station by NCI Chairman Lesley Suddes, Station Manager Peter Clements and
+2019 saw the 25th anniversary of the formation of the National Coastwatch Institution and in April the inaugural NCI station at Bass Point in Cornwall was honoured to welcome their patron, HRH Princess Roval, launch the anniversary year on Monday 29th April she visited the inaugural lookout station at Bass Point.
+HRH was welcomed to the station by NCI Chairman Lesley Suddes, Manager Peter Clements and Edward Bolitho, the Lord met many volunteer watchkeepers from Bass Point and other Cornish stations.
+Before she left, HRH cut a cake made specially to celebrate the event and thanked the Culdrose Military Wives Choir who had provided the entertainment.

-Edward Bolitho, the Lord Lieutenant of Cornwall, before being given a tour of the station.
+Lieutenant of Cornwall, before being given a tour of the station.
 HRH unveiled a commemorative plaque at the station and signed the visitors' book before travelling to nearby RNAS Culdrose where she was entertained at a reception to celebrate the start of the NCI's 25th Anniversary celebrations.
-During the reception, Her Royal Highness met many volunteer watchkeepers from Bass Point and other Cornish stations.
-Before she left, HRH cut a cake made specially to celebrate the event and thanked the Culdrose Military Wives Choir who had provided the entertainment.
+During the reception, Her Royal Highness